AnurajGupta/delta-demo/README.md

 # delta-demo
-I am a demo for Git and GitHub class
+I am a demo for Git and GitHub class.